Generic Name: alemtuzumab (AL em TOOZ ue mab)

 Alemtuzumab may also be used for purposes not listed in this medication guide.

-Call your doctor if you have unusual bruising or bleeding, blood in your urine or vomit, swelling in your feet, fever, swollen glands, muscle aches, diarrhea, or if you feel very weak or tired.
+Call your doctor if you have signs of other serious side effects, such as unusual bruising or bleeding, blood in your urine or vomit, swelling in your feet, fever, swollen glands, muscle aches, diarrhea, or if you feel very weak or tired.

-Some side effects may occur during the injection or shortly afterward.
+Some side effects may occur during the injection or shortly afterward, including chest pain, trouble breathing, irregular heartbeats, or swelling in your mouth or throat.
 You will be watched closely for at least 2 hours after receiving alemtuzumab.

 Alemtuzumab can have long lasting effects on your body.
 You may need medical tests for up to 4 years after you stop using alemtuzumab.